epi-interactive/Scrolling_Tabs/README.md

 }
 ```

-4. The observe Event reactive function is used to handle the events on the side bar.
-If the tab is clicked a value based on the name of the tab that was clicked is stored in a variable.
+4. The observe Event reactive function is used to handle the events on the side bar and is added to the server.R.
+If the tab is clicked, a value based on the name of the tab that was clicked, i.e the section number, is stored in a variable.
  ``` r
     observeEvent(input$tabs, {